dreipol/dreiAttest-android/README.md

 For android dreiattest is using SafetyNet for your device attestation.
 To use this service you need to create an api key, which is described [here](https://developer.android.com/training/safetynet/attestation#obtain-api-key).

 ### `DreiAttestService`
-To use the `DreiAttestService` create a new instance and call the `initWith` - function, like followed:
+To use the `DreiAttestService` create a new instance and call the `initWith` - function, as follows:
 ```kotlin
 val attestService = DreiAttestService()
 attestService.initWith(baseAddress = "https://example.com/attested", sessionConfiguration = SessionConfiguration(user = "hello@example.com", deviceAttestationService = deviceAttestationService))
 ```

 ### Ktor - feature
-There is a ktor-client feature availlable, you can use it as followed:
+There is a ktor-client feature availlable, you can use it as follows:
 ```kotlin
 HttpClient {
         ...